AnyChart/docs.anychart.com/Basic_Charts_Types/Spline_Area_Chart.md

 See also:

 * [General Settings](General_Settings) (settings that affect all chart types)
-* {api:anychart.core.cartesian.series.SplineArea}AnyChart API{api} (a full list of methods available for the Spline Area series).
+* {api:anychart.core.cartesian.series.SplineArea}anychart.core.cartesian.series.SplineArea{api} (a full list of methods available for the Spline Area series).

 ##Quick Start